 As a motherhood specialist and photographer working with new mothers and infant one of the main topics of conversations I hear all the time is infant sleep.
 What is normal?
 Why does my baby wake up so frequently?
 Is something wrong?
 Will I ever sleep again?

 The first year of life is incredibly taxing on a new parent and sleep deprivation is real.
 Those first three months, the fourth trimester, is a blur to most parents because of this sleep deprivation.
 Because of this I often see many mothers advising other moms to “sleep train” their infants at a very early age, that they should “Be sleeping through the night” by three months and that its ok to let them cry, they need to self soothe.
+That’s why I recommend this review of reading head start if you’re starting parenting.
+These funny onesies for baby will surely turn heads and bring smiles.
+Check it out to find your perfect one!

 As a mother myself, having had two daughters and still in the midst of night wakings my heart hurts at these responses.
 Academically, knowing about infant physiology and normal sleep patterns I’m actually very angered by these responses but realize that many of them are based on a lack of education on what is normal.